TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-Another useful CrackMapExec flag is `--users`, which serves a similar purpose to `--rid-brute`, but with a key difference: it requires valid `SMB` credentials.
+Another useful CrackMapExec flag is `--users`, which is similar to `--rid-brute` but requires valid `SMB` credentials.

 <br />